eqber0/laravel-vue-vite-inertia-starter-kit/README.md

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

-composer install (if these command gets an error you should try this insted -> "composer install --ignore-platform-reqs" )
+composer install (if this command gets an error you should try this instead -> "composer install --ignore-platform-reqs" )

 npm install